vanhumbeecka/solid-client-js/docs/blog/terminology.md

 Typically, data sent to and from the back-end of a regular app is formatted as [JSON](https://en.wikipedia.org/wiki/JSON): JavaScript Object Notation.
 Because JSON is based on a subset of JavaScript, it is [almost trivial](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) to use JSON data in a JavaScript app.

+> #JavaScript devs: let's take a moment to appreciate how convenient it is that the main serialisation language of the web is native to JavaScript.
+That's a lot of mapping between data formats that we can just skip.

 Embed: https://twitter.com/VincentTunru/status/1346065726151516160

 It is easy to overlook how much of an advantage that is.
 For example, if you work in a language that distinguishes between integers and floats, it'll take some effort to massage JSON into a format that is usable in your code.
 But since a number in JSON is the same as a number in JavaScript, we can access those in our code without problems.

+> JSON has a single number type.
+100.0 and 100 are equivalent.
+But many languages see them as different types.
+If your an SDK parsing raw JSON from the wire and you see "100.0" what type do you assign to this value?

 Embed: https://twitter.com/southpolesteve/status/1314978512135168005